tashijain/Basic-Phrases/README.md

 ### Features
  - Basic Android app that displays 8 basic everyday use phrases as buttons in English.
- - When the user presses any of the buttons a respective French audio is played which is tranlation of that English phrase
+ - When the user presses any of the buttons, a French audio is played which is the tranalation of the respective English phrase

 Developed using Android Studio in Java.